therobotacademy/devops-meteor/_meteor_Intro_coursera/STEP-BY-STEP.md

 $ meteor npm install
 $ meteor
 ```
+Each time you click an image, it will reduce its size to 50 px.
+Reloading the page will restore the originals.

 # Week 2 Databases and collections
 We will be creating Mongo Collections and using Mongo find and insert operations.
 In addition, we will be looking at how to control a Bootstrap modal from Meteor and we will be using third party Meteor packages to add functionality.